'We've got to run' — Idaho mall shooting leaves 2 dead

 People are also reading…

+Investigators believe there was only one shooter and that there was no ongoing danger to the public, he said.
+Police said what they described as the “events” happened inside and outside the mall, but didn’t elaborate.

+Police in a statement did not identify the gunman or the victims, citing their ongoing investigation, and said that the officer who was hurt had been treated and released.

-“I cannot stress enough how traumatic this event is for the community at large, as well as for those that were witnesses, or are the families of those involved or involved themselves,” Lee said.
+“We really cannot at this time speak to any motivation behind it,” Lee said.
+“I cannot stress enough how traumatic this event is for the community at large, as well as for those that were witnesses, or are the families of those involved or involved themselves.”

 Officers from the federal Bureau of Alcohol, Tobacco, Firearms and Explosives were assisting in the investigation.